March 31, 2021

 Consider The Function

 In considering how you want the space to look, it is important to think about what sort of technology you like to work with.
-Do you prefer plugging your laptop into a monitor for you second screen?
+Do you prefer plugging your laptop into a monitor for your second screen?
 Or do you work better on a desktop?
 Either way, the best way to keep an office space looking clean and tidy is to remove or clear away any cords.
-To avoid having to set up anew each day, purchase a desk with a space for cords to travel from the plus up to your computer, or drill a neat hole yourself if you have a floating shelf desk.
+To avoid having to set up anew each day, purchase a desk with a space for cords to travel from the plug up to your computer, or drill a neat hole yourself if you have a floating shelf desk.

 You can also try somewhere like Officeworks for an off-the-shelf cable tidy, or a Velcro wrap that can be strapped under your desk.

 No workspace is complete without an ergonomic chair and shelving space.
 Select a chair that is comfortable, the right height, and provides proper back and arm support.
 Look for resources and information about ergonomic office furniture before you shop, you need something that will last the distance and keep you comfortable and efficient all day long.
 Monitors should be at eye level to avoid neck and back pain, and a track ball mouse will avoid wrist and arm pain.

 Consider The Accessories

 If your workspace is clean and harmonious, you will be more productive.
 If you don’t want your space to be overly ‘office-y’, create a retreat that you feel good about coming into each morning.
 Add plants or flowers for greenery, if you’re short on space hanging greenery can add to your mood without taking up too much room.
 A monthly planner on your wall, nice notebooks and pens can help you plan ahead and inspire creativity, especially if you’re a visual person.
 A scented candle is the perfect finishing touch to make the space more inviting.